Term limit: United States

 A predecessor of modern term limits in the Americas dates back to the 1682 Pennsylvania Charter of Liberties and the colonial frame of government of the same year, authored by William Penn and providing for triennial rotation of the Provincial Council, the upper house of the colonial legislature.
-Presidents of the United States typically honored an informal tradition of only serving two terms in office, but this limit was not enshrined into law until the 22nd Amendment to the Constitution was ratified in 1951 after Franklin D. Roosevelt was elected to an unprecedented third and fourth terms.
+Presidents of the United States typically honored an informal tradition of only serving two terms in office, but this limit was not enshrined into law until the 22nd Amendment to the Constitution was ratified in 1951 after Franklin D. Roosevelt had been elected to an unprecedented third and fourth terms.

 Latin America

-As the countries of Latin America modeled presidential republics after the government of the United States in the 19th century, they established term limits for their presidents based on two-term precedent of the United States.
+As the countries of Latin America modeled presidential republics after the government of the United States in the 19th century, they established term limits for their presidents based on the two-term precedent of the United States.
+However, the implementation of legislative term limits in Latin America, while intended to foster elite renewal, occurs in a region already characterized by exceptionally high rates of legislative turnover (around 70% on average between 1985 and 2023), significantly higher than in Europe and other democratic regions.
 In response to presidents overstaying their term, some of these term limits were eventually replaced by a limit of one term without reelection.

 In Mexico, Porfirio Díaz evaded term limits, running for eight terms before being forced into exile in 1911.
-A new constitution in 1917 established a limit to one term.
+A new constitution in 1917 established a one-term limit.
 After Álvaro Obregón violated this law and ran for a second term, he was assassinated.
-Currently, members of the Congress of Mexico cannot be reelected for the next immediate term under article 50 and 59 of the Constitution of Mexico, and the President of Mexico is limited to a single six-year term, called the Sexenio.
+Currently, members of the Congress of Mexico cannot be reelected consecutively under article 50 and 59 of the Constitution of Mexico, and the President of Mexico is limited to a single six-year term, called the sexenio.

-The President of Argentina was limited to one consecutive six-year term, but the Constitution of Argentina was amended in 1994, loosening the term limit to a maximum of two consecutive four-year terms.
+The President of Argentina was limited to one six-year term, until 1994 when the Constitution of Argentina was amended, changing the term limit to a maximum of two consecutive four-year terms.

 In 1997, the Constitution of Brazil was amended, loosening the term limit for the President of Brazil from one five-year term to two four-year terms.

-In 2004, the term limit for the President of Colombia was increased from one term to two terms.
+In 2004, the term limit for the President of Colombia was increased from one term to two terms before reverting to one term in 2015.

 The 2009 Venezuelan constitutional referendum abolished term limits in Venezuela.

+A 2024 study found that Costa Rica's new mayoral term limits modestly increased competition but had little impact on turnout.

+In 2025, the Legislative Assembly of El Salvador approved a constitutional reform that extended terms of the President of El Salvador to six years, as well as abolishing term limits; the change will go into effect following the 2027 presidential election.